alphagov/govuk-developer-docs/source/manual/create-a-gpg-key.html.md

 If your GPG key has expired, the easiest way to update it is to [extend the expiry date](https://superuser.com/questions/813421/can-you-extend-the-expiration-date-of-an-already-expired-gpg-key).

 You may also find that you have sub-keys that are due to expire too.
 If you are using a Mac, the easiest way to check is to use the GPG Keychain application.
 In GPG Keychain, double-click on your key to see the details and go the the "Subkeys" tab.
-If you have a sub-key that is due to expire, you'll be asked if you want to update it and push the key to the keyserver.
+If you have a sub-key that is due to expire, you'll be asked if you want to update it.

+After extending (or renewing) your GPG key, you will need to [extract the public key](#save-your-public-key-to-govuk-secrets) and raise a PR to update `govuk_secrets`.